Harsh2111vardhan/grounded-answer/AI-USAGE.md

   detection, citations, amendments, and CLI behavior.
 - Assisted with debugging and fixing implementation issues.
 - Helped generate and refine automated tests and evaluation questions.
-- Helped format and clean up policy documents and Markdown documentation.
+- Helped format and clean up Markdown documentation.
-- Helped draft and refine the README, DECISIONS.md, and evaluation results.
+- Helped refine the README, DECISIONS.md, and evaluation results.

 ## Human review and responsibility